nmerouze/hypa/README.md

 # Proof-of-concept

-The framework right now just serializes a given representation, you still need to hook up this representation to another web framework manually (like sinatra, see examples/sinatra/).
-This project is just a few days old, it will evolves to something more automated in the future.
+The framework right now just serializes a given representation and wrap it in an OPTIONS action in a Sinatra app.
+This project is really young, it will evolves to something more automated in the future.
 I like the DSL from [Weasel Diesel](https://github.com/mattetti/Weasel-Diesel), that's why it looks like it.

 # List of Hypermedia content types